 Yeast infections usually happen in warm, moist parts of the body, such as the mouth and moist areas of skin.
 When they cause an infection in the vagina, it is known as vulvovaginal candidiasis.

 Candida can overgrow for many reasons.
 Stress, pregnancy, and illnesses that affect the immune system may allow yeast to multiply, as can certain medicines.
 These include some birth control pills and steroids.
 Or if you're taking antibiotics, such as for strep throat, the antibiotics can kill "good" bacteria that also live in the body and normally keep the growth of candida in the vagina in check.
-Yeast also can flourish if a girl's blood sugar is high.
-Girls who have diabetes that isn't controlled are at a higher risk for yeast infections.
+Yeast also can grow a lot if a girl's blood sugar is high.
+Girls who have diabetes that isn't controlled are more likely to get yeast infections.

 Many girls find that yeast infections tend to show up right before they get their periods because of the hormonal changes that come with the menstrual cycle.
 Clothing (especially underwear) that is too tight or made of materials like nylon that trap heat and moisture might make yeast infections more likely because yeast can thrive in this type of environment.
 Using scented sanitary products can irritate the vagina, and douching can upset the healthy balance of bacteria in the vagina.
 Both can make yeast infections more likely.